elena-pascal/TKDpaperPlots/README.md

-Python jupyter notebooks used for the plots in the TKD paper (DOI: 10.1016/j.ultramic.2018.01.003).
+Python jupyter notebooks used for the plots in the TKD paper (https://doi.org/10.1016/j.ultramic.2018.01.003).
 Notebook names correspond to the the Figure numbers.

 ### Requirements:
  * Python 2.7 or greater